-Vocational Education Exchange is our online magazine for teachers and leaders in vocational education and skills.
+Vocational Education Exchange is British Council’s online magazine for teachers and leaders in vocational education and skills.

-The magazine was initially launched in the six countries of the Western Balkans and recently in Azerbaijan and Kazakhstan, with plans to roll it out more widely over the next year, giving it a global reach.
+The magazine is being developed by the UK and eight countries in Western Balkans, Central Asia and South Caucuses with plans to roll it out more widely, giving it a global reach.

 Access a copy of the latest edition in English, and the local languages, on our country websites: